PySlurm/pyslurm/README.rst

 If you still have issues then you could code this directly into the setup.py

 #.
 The build will automatically call a cleanup procedure to remove temporary build files
-but this can be called directly as well with :
+but this can be called directly if needed as well with :

 	* python setup.py clean

 Documentation
 =============

+`Sphinx <http://www.sphinx-doc.org>`_ (needs to be installe) is currently used to generate the documentation from the reStructuredText based doc strings from the module once it is built and can be regenerated at any time :

+	* cd doc
+	* make clean
+	* make html

 Prebuilt documentation for the module can be reviewed `online
 <http://www.gingergeeks.co.uk/pyslurm>`_, and the source code